 The mental wellbeing of students has become a major topic within the higher education sector.
-A recent survey conducted by the Higher Education Academy (HEA) together with the Higher Education Policy Institute (HEPI) showed relatively high levels of stress and anxiety among full-time undergraduates.
+A recent survey conducted by Advance HE together with the Higher Education Policy Institute (HEPI) showed relatively high levels of stress and anxiety among full-time undergraduates.
 There is a commitment within the sector to address this issue, with the standard approach being to direct students towards medical and student support services.
-However, the HEA is aware that (a) this is not always enough, and (b) academics and teaching staff in the classroom also want to help by playing their part.
-That led to the HEA setting up its Teach Well: Embedding Mental Wellbeing in the Curriculum one day workshop.
+However, Advance HE is aware that (a) this is not always enough, and (b) academics and teaching staff in the classroom also want to help by playing their part.
+That led to Advance HE setting up its Teach Well: Embedding Mental Wellbeing in the Curriculum one day workshop.

 When it comes to retention, we know that a disproportionate number of students who drop out do so for ‘personal reasons’.
 While data held by the Higher Education Statistics Agency (HESA) does not provide more detail on what those ‘personal reasons’ are, our work with the sector, and data held within institutions suggests that many of those withdraw for reasons related to mental wellbeing.

-“Mental wellbeing is a critical issue within the sector, something that increasing numbers of people within higher education are keen to address,” says Joan O’ Mahony, the HEA’s Academic Lead for Retention.
-“At the HEA we know that academics and teaching staff want to do their bit.
+“Mental wellbeing is a critical issue within the sector, something that increasing numbers of people within higher education are keen to address,” says Joan O’ Mahony, the Advance HE Academic Lead for Retention.
+“At Advance HE we know that academics and teaching staff want to do their bit.
 This workshop enables them to do that by embedding solutions in and through the curriculum.
 The standard approach of directing students to student support services helps, but it’s not nearly enough.”

 The workshop is designed to develop your confidence in dealing with key concepts around student wellbeing.
 It identifies the challenges associated with embedding wellbeing in the classroom, and considers how those challenges can be addressed.
 It explores practical approaches to promoting wellbeing in and through the curriculum.
 The workshop also familiarises those attending with the HEA’s wellbeing ‘toolkit’, exploring ways that it can be used and adapted for a range of purposes.